xpqz/dyalog-docs/windows-ui-guide/docs/source-as-typed.md

 Note that, to ensure that they can be used by Classic Edition, the source code has been discarded from all the workspaces supplied by Dyalog as part of the distribution.

-See also  Discard Source Code and Discard Source Information.

 See also: [Discard Source Code](../../language-reference-guide/the-i-beam-operator/discard-source-code) and [Discard Source Information](../../language-reference-guide/the-i-beam-operator/discard-source-information).